evelyneee/accord/README.md

 4. Run `xcodebuild`

 The built product will be in the `build/Release` directory

+### macOS Big Sur
+macOS 11 is currently unsupported, the last supported but broken code for it is in the `big-sur` branch.
+Some features are missing, but it could definitely be ported back to the main codebase If you want to help and have a macOS Big Sur device and a lot of dedication, PRs are welcomed, however I cannot maintain such OS support myself.

 ### Licensing
 This project is licensed under the BSD 4 clause license.